ethanneff/iOS-Swift-Fundamentals/README.md

         - let middleName: String?
         - let firstName: String
         - let displayName = middleName ?? firstName
-    - logical and operational condistionals
+    - logical and operational conditionals
         - if let tracking = item.tracking?[i] where tracking == 1 {}
 - **protocols**
     - the interface the blueprint of the methods